rsksmart/rLogin/README.md

 - Fully-decentralized apps: this kind of apps are used only client-side.
 The front-end will need to know user's address and information for presentational purposes.
 The core operations are performed using blockchain transactions.

 - Open apps: this are apps that can be accessed by anyone controlling a wallet.
 This apps are usually decentralized applications where user relays some operations to a centralized service.
-This applications need a challenge-response authentication
+This applications need a challenge-response authentication - use a seamless setup with `@rsksmart/express-did-auth`

 - Permissioned apps: for example, apps using Google OAuth to receive user's email are categorized in this flavor.
 This process of requestion credentials to grant user access is common and usually relies on centralized data cylos.
-This dApp flavor will cover requesting user's Verifiable Credentials in a fully user-centric manner
+This dApp flavor will cover requesting user's Verifiable Credentials in a fully user-centric manner - this is setup in the backend activating _Selective disclosure requests_

 - Closed apps: for example, a back office.
 This are apps that only specific user's can access.
-This flavor is used to prove the user accessing an app holds or is delegated by a specific identity
+This flavor is used to prove the user accessing an app holds or is delegated by a specific identity - perform this validations in your server's business logic

 ## The code